NoiSek/whisper/README.md

  - Queueing system when encrypting messages rather than competing for available memory

 ###Installing Whisper
 Whisper is a Python 3 application.
+In development environments, skip all of the below and use [Vagrant](http://www.vagrantup.com/downloads) and run ```vagrant up``` instead.

-To begin the installation process, install the Python Development Headers and Python 3.
-On Ubuntu this would be:
+To begin the installation process, install Python 3 and the Python development headers.
+On Ubuntu:

 ```
-  sudo apt-get install python3.4
+  sudo apt-get install python3.4 python3.4-dev libffi-dev
 ```

 To install all the necessary Python requirements, navigate to the root directory and use: